Enumeration formulas for (3, 6)-fullerenes

 \section{Abstract}

-We give an exact count of the number of trivalent graphs whose faces all have 3 or 6 sides, or equivalently, the number of polyhedra with triangular and hexagonal faces and three faces around each vertex.
-The count is given in terms of the prime factorization of the number of vertices.
-We also enumerate graphs of this type with mirror symmetry, with 3-fold rotational symmetry, and with both types of symmetry.
+{A $(3, 6)$-fullerene is a cubic planar graph whose faces all have 3 or 6 sides.
+We give an exact enumeration of $(3, 6)$-fullerenes with $V$ vertices.
+We also enumerate $(3, 6)$-fullerenes with mirror symmetry, with 3-fold rotational symmetry, and with both types of symmetry.
+The resulting formulas are expressed in terms of the prime factorization of $V$. }